Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

     ![Mapping selected](../../Assets/Screenshots/DataHub/Settings/ETL/MappingSelected.png "[Mapping selected]")

 3. Click the [CUSTOM DESTINATION ATTRIBUTE CHANNEL AND LANGUAGE] button in the editing toolbar.
-This button is only displayed if the destination attribute of the selected mapping is multi-language or multi-channel.
+This button is only displayed if the destination attribute of the selected mapping is multi-language or multi-scope.
     The *Settings* section is displayed on the right side.

     ![Custom mapping](../../Assets/Screenshots/DataHub/Settings/ETL/CustomMapping.png "[Custom mapping]")

     > [Info] Depending on the destination attribute, the additional drop-down lists displayed in the *Settings* section differ:
     - If the destination attribute is multi-language, the *Language* drop-down list is displayed additionally below the destination attribute.
-    - If the destination attribute is multi-channel, the *Channel* drop-down list is displayed additionally below the destination attribute.
+    - If the destination attribute is multi-scope, the *Channel* drop-down list is displayed additionally below the destination attribute.
-    - If the destination attribute is multi-language and multi-channel, the *Language* and the *Channel* drop-down lists are additionally displayed below the destination attribute.
+    - If the destination attribute is multi-language and multi-scope, the *Language* and the *Channel* drop-down lists are additionally displayed below the destination attribute.

 4. Select the appropriate language in the *Language* and/or the appropriate channel in the *Channel* drop-down list in the *Settings* section.
 In the *Language* drop-down list, all active languages are displayed.
 In the *Channel* drop-down list, all active scopes are displayed.